iqbal-lab/iqbal-lab.github.io/_posts/2015-12-17-Test-Driving-Nanopore-Assemblies.md

 ### Conclusions
 We were struck by the consistency and correctness of the LQS, PBcR and Miniasm assemblies - completely in contrast to the short read assembly world.
 Polishing using the electrical event-level information in nanopore data clearly works, though it is currently slow enough to mean the whole process is no faster than an Illumina run.
 However, that could change quite rapidly with performance modifications to the software.
 For those who need higher accuracy than can currently be achieved with nanopore data, poligraph polishing with illumina data offers accuracies of up to 99.9% extremely rapidly.
+Both miniasm and PBcR did a decent job of reconstructing plasmids in the K. pneumoniae dataset, which we thought might be challenging as we knew there was a transposon there in 2 copies, one on each of two of the plasmids.

 Some things we plan to do: